 \subsection{Diffusion Distillation}

-The training-free method, which optimizes the truncation error in each step to minimize the demand for precise discretion.
-Unlike this method, the distillation algorithm\cite{lin2024sdxllightning,sauer2024adversarial,luo2311lcm,song2023improvedlcm,salimans2022progressive} considers the whole inference process of applying a neural network iteratively as a large neural network.
-The distillation algorithm, which normally trains a small neural network, entails reducing its inference steps.
-However, training a neural network with high-quality content, a fast inference speed, and no additional parameters is difficult.
-Thus, the distillation algorithm, through the analysis of information theory\cite{li2025direct} and experiments, can sometimes reduce the diversity of the generated images, thus reducing the FID performance.
-This approach may pose a potential risk in the future.
-AI training requires the use of Internet data, and in some countries, like Japan, all the data can be used in AI training by obeying a series of basic rules.
-Moreover, when people draw an image via their craft, they will sometimes be affected by the image they have previously watched.
-If they generate a similar image unconsciously, without directly using a similar work as a reference during creation, such generation will not be deemed plagiarism.
-However, generative models that use Internet images as training data are always denied by people who claim that if those models generate similar content in their dataset, it should be considered plagiarism.
-Furthermore, diversity is among the metrics that affect people's impression of generative content.
+The training-free method optimizes the truncation error at each step and thus minimizes the need for additional inference steps for the precise discretization.
+Unlike this method, the distillation algorithm (\citet{lin2024sdxllightning,sauer2024adversarial,luo2311lcm,song2023improvedlcm,salimans2022progressive}) considers the whole inference process of applying a neural network iteratively as a huge neural network.
+The distillation algorithm, which typically trains a small neural network, reduces its inference steps.
+However, training a neural network with high-quality content, fast inference, and no additional parameters is difficult.
+Actually, the distillation algorithm, through the analysis of information theory (\citet{li2025direct}) and experiments, can sometimes reduce the diversity of the generated images, and affect the FID performance.
+We do further analysis and experiments to enhance the augmentation.